 “Members of the search committee, the Board of Trustees, and I were impressed with Camille's 'can-do' attitude,” Hill added, “and found her to be a thoughtful and strategic thinker who effortlessly and genuinely connected with those she met.”

-Among current searches, a search is underway for the Director of Equity and Inclusion at St. Luke's School in Connecticut.
+Among other recent searches, Storbeck/Pimentel successfully completed the search for the Director of Equity and Inclusion at St. Luke's School in Connecticut.

 To learn more about our search work on behalf of independent schools, colleges, universities, and nonprofits nationwide, we invite you to view all of our active searches, as well as all of our completed searches, sortable by institution type, role, and region.